mcpcpc/cs2040/README.md

 CS-2040 is an RP2040-based servo controller project for christmas tree display automation.
-The CS- prefix stands for "Chimney Sweep" as this project was primarily designed to articulate 3D figurines for a Mary Poppins themed christmas tree display using low cost micro servo motors.
+The CS- prefix stands for "Chimney Sweep" as this project was primarily designed to articulate 3D figurines for a Mary Poppins themed ornament using low cost micro servos.
+The CS-2040 can support up to 18 consecutive

-In addition to articulating the figures, servo current monitoring was also considered an important aspect of this project.
-Luckily, the Pimoroni Servo 2040 board selected for this project includes built-in current-sense functionality and six addressable RGB LEDs, which allows us to actively visualize the active connected load.
+In addition to articulating the figures, servo current load monitoring was also considered an important aspect of this project.
+Luckily, the board selected for this project includes built-in current-sense functionality and six addressable RGB LEDs, which allow active visualization of the connected load.

 ## Assembly